 This 45% increase also reflects increased full-time employment among young women, which creates a greater need for extended childcare coverage.
 Thus, the law enabled more parents of children to use money that would have gone towards preschool costs towards afternoon programs, but it did not necessarily reduce their overall full-day preschool spending burden.

-The new subsidized after-school program, announced this past July, will cover public preschool and elementary schools students from the end of the regular school day until 4:00pm and will include a hot meal, teacher supervision, and extracurricular activities.
+The new subsidized after-school program, announced this past July, will cover public preschool and elementary school students from the end of the regular school day until 4:00pm and will include a hot meal, teacher supervision, and extracurricular activities.
 The goal of this measure is to extend childcare coverage for working parents and to ease the financial burden on full-day preschool costs.

 It’s important to note that overall spending per student in preschool education relative to Israel’s GDP per capita has not changed significantly since the expansion of the Compulsory Education Law to cover 3-4 year olds.
 What has changed is the share of this total spending that is provided through private parental payments versus public government spending.